 - The Counseling Center presents many awareness and educational opportunities to the Meredith College community.
-Listed below are some of these mental health and safety workshops offered throughout 2020. - Addresses mental health and safety education and resources on its social media platforms. - Sexual violence awareness and prevention for students, faculty, and staff - Stress and anxiety management for students - Title IX and healthy relationships for students, faculty, and staff - Sexual violence awareness and prevention for students, faculty, and staff - Sexual violence prevention/bystander training for students, faculty, and staff - Counseling skills training for faculty and staff - Self-care skills training for students, faculty, and staff - Campus Resources for students on alcohol and other drug handouts - Crisis prevention and resources - Managing trauma related to racial equity ad violence - Managing anxiety and grief related to COVID (isolation, restrictions and loss)
+Listed below are some of these mental health and safety workshops offered throughout 2021. - Addresses mental health and safety education and resources on its social media platforms. - Sexual violence awareness and prevention for students, faculty, and staff - Stress and anxiety management for students - Title IX and healthy relationships for students, faculty, and staff - Sexual violence awareness and prevention for students, faculty, and staff - Sexual violence prevention/bystander training for students, faculty, and staff - · Counseling skills training for faculty and staff - Self-care skills training for students, faculty, and staff - Campus Resources for students on alcohol and other drug handouts - Crisis prevention and resources - Managing anxiety and grief related to COVID (isolation, restrictions and loss)